-CPTR331 Web Development
+CPTR331 Web Development Prerequisite: CPTR251

-CPTR331is an introduction to web technology, including the design, construction and management of websites.
+CPTR331 is an introduction to web technology, including the design, construction and management of websites.
 Students learn to use modern techniques such as XHTML, XML, CSS and JavaScript and master web development software applications such as Macromedia and Corel suites.

-CPTR332 Internet Technologies
+CPTR332 Internet Technologies Prerequisite: CPTR321, CPTR331